TiagoBsCastro/CCToolkit/docs/source/examples.rst

    plt.legend()
    plt.show()

-Impact of Baryons on Cluster and Groups masses
+Impact of Baryons on Cluster and Group masses
 ----------------------------------------------

 Compute the dark-matter only equivalent of a hydro-dynamic simulated object.
 CCToolkit can compute both the dark-matter only mass at the threshold of equivalence according to the quasi-adibatic model presented in Castro et al. 2024b but also to convert this to the virial definition assuming a concentration mass relation.
 For any realistic feedback mechanism, the last step is not very sensitive to the assumed mass-concentration relation.
 The assumed mass-concentration relation is given by Duffy et al. 2008.